ucb-rit/savio-training-intro-fall-2021/intro.md

   - Existing projects can't be converted to P2/P3 projects.
 - BRC has a new platform for highly sensitive data (P4) called SRDC.

 More info is available in the slides from Dec.
-2019 "Working with Sensitive + Protected Data" workshop: [https://tinyurl.com/srdc-dec2019](https://tinyurl.com/srdc-dec2019)
+2019 "Working with Sensitive + Protected Data" workshop: [https://tinyurl.com/srdc-dec2019](https://tinyurl.com/srdc-dec2019) or in [our documentation](https://docs-research-it.berkeley.edu/services/srdc/).

 # Logging in: Getting Set Up